-- o To what extent the proposed research outlines a clear and feasible path to transform a promising discovery into applications that are ready for definitive clinical testing. - o To what extent the design of the proposed research demonstrates sufficient understanding and consideration of the FDA regulatory approval requirement and process. - For research involving a PCT: To what extent the Regulatory Strategy provides sufficient evidence for IND/IDE exemption or, if IND/IDE is required, an appropriate plan/timeline for applying for and obtaining IND/IDE status (or other FDA approvals), to ensure a timely start of the PCT. - Whether the proposed research has clear and feasible regulatory milestones.
+- o To what extent the proposed research outlines a clear and feasible path to transform a promising discovery into applications that are ready for definitive clinical testing. - To what extent the design of the proposed research demonstrates sufficient understanding and consideration of regulatory approval requirements and process. - For research involving a PCT: To what extent the Regulatory Strategy provides sufficient evidence for IND/IDE exemption or, if IND/IDE approval is required, an appropriate plan/timeline for applying for and obtaining IND/IDE approval status (or other regulatory approvals) to ensure a timely start of the PCT. - Whether the proposed research has clear and feasible regulatory milestones.